Qardruss/Drop-Engine/README.md

 # Friday Night Funkin Kade Engine

 This is the repository for Friday Night Funkin' Kade Engine, a game originally made for Ludum Dare 47 "Stuck In a Loop".
-And a completely reworked engine.
+And a completely reworked engine, reworked again.

 Play the Ludum Dare prototype here: https://ninja-muffin24.itch.io/friday-night-funkin Play the Newgrounds one here: https://www.newgrounds.com/portal/view/770371